dlfcn/vertx-load-tester/README.md

 5. Host of HTTP server being load tested
 6. Port of HTTP server being load tested
 7. Path of the HTTP service being load tested

-// TODO
-Currently each thread gets its own TCP connection.
-Implement a way to have multiple threads send requests using the same vertx-web-client/tcp-connection.